dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 ## Part 2 - Team

-Important: See [Criterion (4).
+IMPORTANT: See [Criterion (4).
 One Project/One proposal](https://github.com/oceanprotocol/oceandao/wiki/project-criteria) on communicating "Core Team" versus "Advisor".
 You may be ineligible if not correctly updated.

 ### Core Team